Better Product, Worse Positioning: Why Cybersecurity Companies Lose on Brand

 Fix 3: Deploy the CISSP Credential as a Trust Wedge

 Most cybersecurity vendors are led by business executives or engineers.
-Few GTM consultants hold the CISSP — the gold-standard cybersecurity credential recognized across enterprise procurement.
+Few GTM consultants hold the CISSP — a widely recognized cybersecurity credential governed by ISC2, the same body whose annual workforce study quantifies the industry's 4.8-million-person talent gap (ISC2, 2024).

 This created an asymmetric advantage.
 When the company's GTM strategy was presented by a consultant who held CISSP, CMC, and P.Eng. credentials simultaneously, the conversation shifted.
 The buyer was no longer evaluating a "marketing consultant."
 They were evaluating a peer — someone who understood their technical constraints, compliance obligations, and operational realities from the inside.